Clymene-project/Clymene/README.md

 <img align="right" width="400" height="400" src="https://user-images.githubusercontent.com/25188468/148681479-3ddf237c-6e5d-49a1-a517-8b3bfa92f54e.png" alt="clymene_logo">

-The Clymene is a time-series data and Logs collection platform for distributed systems inspired by [Prometheus](https://prometheus.io) and [Jaeger](https://www.jaegertracing.io).
+The Clymene is a time-series data and logs collection platform for distributed systems inspired by [Prometheus](https://prometheus.io) and [Jaeger](https://www.jaegertracing.io).
 Time-series data and logs from various environments can be collected and stored in different types of databases.
 It can be configured in a variety of architectures.
 Also, Clymene Agent's time series data collection uses fewer resources than Prometheus' remote_write.